LukeGoule/compact_vm_detector/README.md

 # compact_vm_detector
- Smaller version of PAFish designed to be embedded into other Windows C++ apps.
+ Smaller version of [pafish](https://github.com/a0rtega/pafish) designed to be embedded into other Windows C++ apps.

 # Screenshot
 Running on a Windows 10 VM using Oracle VM VirtualBox